ErinNDavis/TOP-LandingPage/README.md

 # TOP-LandingPage

-This exercise uses basic html and css to create a landing page that is supposed to look something like below:
+This exercise uses basic html and css to create a landing page from scratch to look like the provided design below:

 <img src="landingpage.png">